 - Involvement in Greek community-wide events and programming sponsored by the Office of Fraternity & Sorority Life or the governing councils

 - Support from the Fraternity and Sorority Life staff

 The University's expansion process for inter/national fraternities and sororities is administered by Office of Fraternity and Sorority Life in conjunction with the related student governing bodies.

 In order to ensure that very careful and thorough consideration is given requests by student groups to become affiliated as a colony of a national or international fraternity or sorority, the procedure outlined below must be followed.

-The purpose of the procedure is to determine, insofar as possible, that the requesting group actually gives promise of becoming successfully established and of contributing in worthwhile ways to the life of The Pennsylvania State University fraternity and sorority community.
+The purpose of the procedure is to determine, insofar as possible, that the requesting group gives promise of becoming successfully established and contribute in worthwhile ways to the life of The Pennsylvania State University fraternity and sorority community.

 The University does not recognize interest groups not affiliated with a national or international fraternity or sorority.
-Exceptions to this policy are not made.
+Exceptions to this policy will not be made.

 Section I: Initial Student Interest Group Statement (Step One)

-- A group desiring University recognition as a potential chapter or colony of a national or international fraternity or sorority will be required to submit to the Office of Fraternity and Sorority Life a detailed statement indicating the group's purposes and goals.
+- A group desiring University recognition as a potential chapter or colony of a national or international fraternity or sorority is required to submit to the Office of Fraternity and Sorority Life a detailed statement indicating the group's purposes and goals.